seasketch/geoprocessing/packages/wiki-docs/Contributing.md

 POEDITOR_PROJECT and POEDITOR_API_TOKEN environment variables must be pre-loaded in your shell environment to publish and import from poeditor.com.

+OPTION 1 - packages/i18n

+- publish it as @seasketch/geoprocessing-i18n
+- translations are stored within the published package
+- on project init, translations are copied from i18n directory to project space
+- project report client imports i18n.ts file from i18n lib
+- geoprocessing and template packages can import the sibling i18n package and import i18n.ts the same way.

+pros

+- sibling packages import from @seasketch/geoprocessing-i18n
+- i18n package is independent of geoprocessing package on npm and could potentially be upgraded independently by a project.
+- translation:upgrade - bump the i18n package version and `translation:upgrade` bin script in project space will merge the updates.
+A function could be provided within i18n

+cons

+- have to transpile and publish a separate package from geoprocessing.
+But that opens the door to breaking down the gp monolith.
+Opportunity to use esm module?

+OPTION 2 - geoprocessing/src/i18n

+- store translations and related code in geoprocessing package
+- monorepo root calls
+- bundle lang json files just like templates into build
+- projects and sibling template packages will import i18n init from @seasketch/geoprocessing/i18n entry point (similar to dataproviders) on project init, generate i18n directory in project space, copy the lang assets out.
+- each project/template will have its own translate CLI commands.

 ## Creating core translations